wurthless-elektroniks/RGH1.3/readme.md

 Disadvantages:
 - Requires a trace cut (or removal of the tilt switch) and two diodes
-- RGH3 loader is known to break support for older kernels
 - See "Known improvements" below for more information

 ## Wiring everything up